1.

 There smokes a man, from Michigan, who parties till sun-up;

-Dave splits enzymes, loves torrid climes, and guides the young students,
+Dave splits enzymes, loves torrid climes, and guides the young

 Who're on rotation, towards salvation, at least its rudiments.